SEN & Disabilities

 Information on the Local Authority's Local Offer can be found at: www.croydon.gov.uk/education/special-educational-needs

-At HPAPW we are a vibrant and inclusive learning community with high aspirations for all our pupils.
+At Harris Primary Academy Purley Way we are a vibrant and inclusive learning community with high aspirations for all our pupils.
 We aim to make sure through personalised learning that each child’s needs are addressed.
-Teachers are committed to meeting the needs of all our pupils and we have a strong team of additional learning support staff to draw on within the Academy.
+Teachers are committed to meeting the needs of all our pupils and we have a team of additional learning support staff who work with our SENCO within the Academy.

 It is also worth noting that from 1st September 2014, there are some changes to SEN legislation, following the Children’s and Families Act 2014.
 A summary of these changes are outlined below.
 To view the Special Educational Needs and Disability Code of Practice 2014, please click here.

 Our SENCo is Sophie Tillman